 - Granular File Controls: An organization has full control over what users can do with the files in a workspace, and can dictate whether each file can be viewed, copied, printed, edited, or downloaded.

 - Customizable Watermarks: Details such as a user’s name, IP address, or email can be included on each document.

 There are a lot of inefficiencies in regulated industries, and legal services is no exception.
 The issue is that many employees are resistant to the perceived inconveniences of security, and are thus content to stick with methods that have changed little in over a decade.
 With BlackBerry Workspaces, no such inconveniences exist – it makes sharing legal documents easier (and more efficient) than ever before.

 Attention Salesforce users: secure document collaboration has arrived with the new BlackBerry Workspaces app.
 Get it here.
-You can also visit the official BlackBerry Workspaces page or view our BlackBerry Workspaces product demo for further information.
+You can also visit the official BlackBerry Workspaces page or take a look at the Workspaces Email Protector product page.